MorimaruKida/MorimaruKida.github.io/facilities.md

 :-------------------------:|:-------------------------:
 ![DAX-8](/assets/img/DSCF9969.jpg)  |  ![filtration](/assets/img/DSCF9976.jpg)

-And a complete set of soil sampling tools.
+And a complete set of soil sampling/preparation tools.

 ***
 ## Access in the campus